mohanadelemary/marketing-science-learning-plan/2_progressive_experimentation/notes.md

 | **CausalImpact**             | Post-treatment deviation from expected trend        | **Bayesian posterior test**      |
 | **Uplift Modeling**          | Differential treatment effect per individual        | **Model-based; may test uplift > 0** |

+## Causality
+**Conditions to prove Causality:**

+- Strong and statistically significant correlation
+- Temporal precedence (cause must come before effect), shown in one of three ways:
+   a.
+Clear chronological ordering (e.g., variable A occurs before B)
+   b.
+Controlled experiments (e.g., random assignment of A, then measure B)
+   c.
+Existence of a strong theoretical framework supporting the direction from A → B

 ## Causal Inference

 ### 1.1 Difference-in-Differences (DiD)